 “When I was a child, I didn’t think there was anything special about me.
 I didn’t grow [up] in the neighborhood thinking that people looked at me like I was important, like I mattered to anybody.
 Once I started doing the right thing—staying out of trouble—I started seeing people pay attention to me … They were happy that I was doing something different.
 I wasn’t used to all that attention, and felt that I found a new way to be accepted, instead of being accepted for negative acts.

 “There’s a lot of things I’ve done that I am not proud of.
 The environment is so hostile … take or be taken.
 That’s become the normal.
 Some people will try to rob you, or do something to you because you have more than what they have.
 Even when you don’t want to be that type of a person, you’re forced to be that type of a person.

 “People are not really building family businesses because there really is no family.
 Mom is still out partying.
 Grandma, nowadays … is still struggling.
 Some of us don’t even have fathers, so that’s out of the conversation.

-"I’m not saying that these things don’t happen within every race, but it shows more in ours.
+“I’m not saying that these things don’t happen within every race, but it shows more in ours.
 Our unity is not there, and we are still not encouraging our people to realize that things can be better.
-It’s always,'Hey, this is the way it is.'
-I don’t really know where this [state of mind] came from because it comes from [before my time].
+It’s always, ‘Hey, this is the way it is.’
+I don’t really know where this [mindset] came from because it comes from [before my time].

 “I know that everybody in my community struggles to go to Black Friday.
 They work more, or do whatever they have to do to save up some money for Black Friday.
 Then, they spend everything they got.
 But, you come home and your neighborhood is fucked up.
 Where’s the money to invest in the neighborhood?